 We built this page with you in mind – use it as a learning tool, reference page, and more!

-This page is set up to give you the latest information on what’s happening in the hiring market right now, with a focus on trends and challenges faced by the hospitality industry.
-We have compiled the latest stats, arming you with all the data you need to make informed decisions when looking at your seasonal hiring plan.
+This page is set up to give you the latest information on what’s happening in the hiring market right now, as well as the trends healthcare businesses, are facing when it comes to hiring.
+We have compiled the latest stats, arming you with all the data you need to make informed decisions when looking at your hiring plan.

 Healthcare executives agree that the greatest challenge to hospitals and health systems in 2022 is the staffing shortage.
 The turnover rate near double creates the perfect storm.
 Here’s what you can do to keep your team from burnout, engaged and loyal.

 Hiring doesn’t stop when the candidate accepts the position.
 That’s where it starts.

 Download our whitepaper to learn about the 5 strategies that can help you hire.

 The average age of a registered nurse in the U.S. in 2020 was 51 years old.

 Most senior and experienced nurses nearing are retirement, or some leaving earlier than expected due to burnout.